moscowjh/moscowjh.github.io/_posts/2018-08-22-personal-learning.md

 Since completing the Udacity data analytics curriculum, I have been brainstorming next steps in continuing education.
 Given my current interests, that means learning more math/statistics, computer technologies or using existing skills to build projects and learn more about different subject areas.
 Here's the list I have compiled so far:

 - Baseball statistics with R (book)
+- Using government open data technologies (Socrata, etc.) to investigate something
 - Machine Learning (book - recommended by Misha)
 - Data Camp (online learning resource for Python, R and SQL)
 - Udacity (further learning in Machine Learning or Data Science)